kengibson1111/tour-of-go/README.md

 ## Lessons

-* packages - illustrates a factored import and how exported functions from packages have to be capitalized.
-First look at Println. mains run from package main.

 * imports - emphasizes factored import.
 First look at formatted printing.

 * exports - shows how you can only access exported functions in a package.
 The exercise